All Episodes

 All you're doing is substituting the wisdom of government for the wisdom of the markets.

-Right, which is which is absurd.
+Right, which is absurd.

 Well, initially he didn't buy it, but he had to come up with something for the general theory, and it was the standard.